MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-allocate-costs-income.md

 ---
-title: Overview of Tasks to Allocate Costs and Income
+title: Overview of Tasks to Allocate Costs and Income | Microsoft Docs
 description: Outlines the tasks to allocate an entry in a general journal to several different accounts when you post the journal.
+services: project-madeira
+documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: overview
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: 283
-ms.date: 04/01/2021
+ms.date: 04/01/2019
-ms.author: edupont
+ms.author: sgroespe
+ms.openlocfilehash: 60b73b5c29bca5dc85e123f5957c7f3c0917345f
+ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.translationtype: HT
+ms.contentlocale: en-NZ
+ms.lasthandoff: 04/29/2019
+ms.locfileid: "1248357"
 ---
 # <a name="allocate-costs-and-income"></a>Allocate Costs and Income
 You can allocate an entry in a general journal to several different accounts when you post the journal.
 The allocation can be made by three different methods:

 * Quantity